constraintAutomaton/PgU1/README.md

 It will use a laser and a camera to locate the car in the space.The laser will be used as a speed and distance captor using openCv.
 The pi will not handle the video analysit it will be the computer.

-The machine will be able to take video and photo and stock it in the pi and transfer those video and photo.
+The machine will be able to take video and photo and stock it in the pi memory and transfer those video and photo.

 A raspberry pi will be the core of the machine.
 It will command the camera, the movement module and the